-During the year, by capitalising on the advantages of 4S dealership channel under ZhengTong and its well-developed external dealer network, the Company extended its business network to nearly 200 middle to high-end 4S dealership stores, and more than 900 partnership-based dealers in more than 172 cities.
-In 2019, the Company is committed to optimize the dealer network by terminating the under-performing dealers and attracting new dealers.
-By focusing on sales to middle and high-end brands, these sales channels keep abreast with customers base of consumption upgrade demographic.
-The strengths of the sales network and reasonably established market presence enable the Company to introduce good user experience and services to the consumers.
+During the year, the Company's partnership-based dealer network covered more than 200 cities in China.
+As at 31 December 2021, the Company has 930 (2020: 962) partnership-based dealers in total.
+Furthermore, by focusing on sales to middle and high-end brands, these sales channels keep abreast with customers base of consumption upgrade demographic.
+The strengths of the sales network and reasonably established market presence enable the Company to introduce good customer experience and services to the consumers.